hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 </details>

-## Deploy HashiCups locally
+## Deploy HashiCups locally (in Katacoda)

-You will need the HashiCups API running locally to test your HashiCups provider.
+You will need the HashiCups API running locally (in Katacoda) to test your HashiCups provider.

 Navigate to `docker_compose` and initialize the application.